 Cruise the Chobe River into Botswana & Namibia & Safari Overland in Private Reserves

-Days 2 & 3: Moremi Game Reserve—Hunda Island
+Days 2 & 3: Exploring the Moremi Game Reserve

-Day 7: Chobe National Park / Board Our Riverboat
+Day 7: Chobe National Park / Board Riverboat

-This morning we fly via light aircraft from Selinda to Kasane, then continue by launch on a 10-minute journey across the Chobe River to Impalila Island in Namibia.
-Here, we'll clear border formalities on the island before transferring by tender boat a further 20 minutes to reach the actual boarding point where our African river cruise adventure begins.
+This morning, we fly via light aircraft from Linyanti or Selinda to Kasane, then continue by boat on a 10-minute journey across the Chobe River to Impalila Island in Namibia.
+We clear border formalities on the island before traveling by tender boat another 20 minutes to reach the boarding point for our African river cruise adventure.
 The Chobe Princess,

-Our first outing happens this evening, after we dock for the night.
-Our Expedition Leader packs a cooler with chilled drinks as we head off in skiffs to explore the various waterways around us, bird book and binoculars in hand.
-As the orange ball of sun dips behind the river, we return to the Chobe Princess
+Our first outing happens late this afternoon, after we dock for the evening.
+Our Expedition Leader packs a cooler with chilled drinks as we head off in the skiffs to explore the various waterways around us, bird book and binoculars in hand.
+As the orange ball of sun dips behind the river, return to the Chobe Princess

-to savor dinner aboard.
-There’s plenty of time to get further acquainted with the friendly onboard staff, learning more about the region, its wildlife, history and local people.
+for dinner aboard.
+There’s plenty of time to get acquainted with the affable staff and learn more about the region, its wildlife, history and

 Days 8 & 9: Exploring the Chobe River System

-While each day’s discoveries are different, we’ll experience a range of wildlife encounters and cultural activities during our riverboat safari.
+While each day’s discoveries are different, we’ll experience a wide range of wildlife encounters and cultural activities during our riverboat safari.
 Chobe National Park is known for its tremendous elephant herds, a population that exceeds 70,000.
 We often see several hundred elephants in a single day!
-Large herds of buffalo and antelope are also present, and can get exhilaratingly close on skiff excursions into their midst.
-We’re also likely to see lots of hippos and crocodiles, and birds abound, too (more than 400 species)—look for water birds such as storks, herons and egrets as we cruise leisurely along the riverways.
-Other activity options include a guided walk on Impalila Island to meet local villagers and a chance to climb an ancient baobab tree, rewarding adventurers with spectacular views of the Chobe and Zambezi confluence and four bordering countries from the top.
-And for those who want to try their hand at landing one of the Zambezi’s famed tiger fish, both fly fishing and rod-and-reel options are available.
-Each evening we return to our comfortable houseboat for dinner and a soothing night’s rest, lulled to sleep by the sounds of the African wild.
+Large herds of buffalo and antelope are also present, and we may get exhilaratingly close on skiff excursions near shore.
+We’re also likely to see lots of hippos and crocodiles, and birds abound, too—more than 400 species.
+Look for waterbirds such as storks, herons and

 Day 10: Kasane / Depart